freegroup/electra/data/shapes/global/analog/sink/Sparkline.md

-## Sparkline

-You can place the sparkline in between of a connect to inspect the signal behaviour.

-The sparkline didn't has any affect of the signal runtime.
+"You can place the sparkline in between of a connect to inspect the signal behaviour.\n\nThe sparkline didn't has any affect of the signal runtime."